 People with homes sitting on hills and slanted areas to stop the erosion of their land for centuries have used Ivy.
 Thousands of acres of property wash away yearly, and damage to a home's foundation can be affected by this change in soil location.
 Plants offer a valuable asset in stopping the loss of soil.
 Vinca minor is a lovely plant that grows and clings to the earth.
 It is a running plant and holds the most excellent sand.
 This flowering plant is called Periwinkle.
 English ivy vines.

 Vines that will help with soil erosion

 Stabilize steep banks with Periwinkle.
 English ivy is one of the easiest plants to grow.
-The can be rooted by merely placing the vines in water, and they take almost no nurturing.
+They can be rooted by merely placing the vines in water and take almost no nurturing.
 However, they will run wild if not trimmed.

-Soil erosion is a severe problem of flood areas, on a hilly property and in areas of heavy rain.
-After years of soil, decay without some control a homeowner may find property damage in the thousands of dollars.
+Soil erosion is a severe problem in flood areas, hilly properties, and areas of heavy rain.
+After years of soil decay without some control, a homeowner may find property damage in the thousands of dollars.
 Vinca minor is the easy way out.
-Plant English ivy, save money and your property will look great, offering your home a look of distinction.
+Plant English ivy, save money, and your property will look great, offering your home a look of distinction.

 Stabilize steep banks with this affordable easy-to-grow plant.
 It does not take an expert gardener to place these plants at strategic points.
-They are a lot less expensive than a new brick wall and a lot less work, and they may save you expensive property damage.
-Growing soil erosion is difficult to repair, and the damage to buildings and property drainage takes time and money to repair.
+They are much less expensive than a new brick wall and a lot less work, and they may save you expensive property damage.
+Growing soil erosion is difficult to repair, and the damage to buildings and property drainage takes time and money.
 Planting a running plant is convenient and takes only a little of your time.
 Vinca minor can be purchased online or at any garden shop.
 Periwinkle.
-English ivy vines are star-shaped and can be planted in heavy shade or placed in a sunny spot.
+English ivy vines are star-shaped and can be planted in a heavy shade or a sunny spot.
 That makes the plant easy to grow in any problem area you might have.